cvetanovskistefan72/risklick-fe/README.md

 # My React Project for Risklick

-Welcome to my React project for Risk
+Welcome to my React project for Risklick.

 ## Getting Started